SankhaGhosh2002/Spotify-data-analysis/README.md

 Time Series Analysis: Analyze trends over time to see how music tastes evolve.

 **Tools and Libraries**
-Pandas: For data manipulation and analysis./n
+Pandas: For data manipulation and analysis.

 NumPy: For numerical operations.

 Matplotlib & Seaborn: For data visualization.

 Scikit-learn: For statistical analysis and data preprocessing.

-Jupyter Notebook: For interactive data exploration.
+Google colab: For interactive data exploration.